zulip/zulip/docs/subsystems/schema-migrations.md

 - **Atomicity**.
 By default, each Django migration is run atomically inside a transaction.
-This can be problematic if one wants to do something in a migration that touches a lot of data and would best be done in batches of e.g., 1000 objects (e.g., a `Message` or `UserMessage` table change).
+This can be problematic if one wants to do something in a migration that touches a lot of data and would best be done in batches of, for example, 1000 objects (e.g., a `Message` or `UserMessage` table change).
 There is a [useful Django feature][migrations-non-atomic] that makes it possible to add `atomic=False` at the top of a `Migration` class and thus not have